Saint Flannan's Holy Well, Royal Parade, Killaloe

 Killaloe is an historic town strongly associated with Saint Flannan and Brian Boroimhe, the Dalcassian King.
-Saint Flannan’s Cathedral is across from the well site, while three kilometres south is Kincorra, the large earthen ringfort of Brian Boroimhe.
+Saint Flannan’s Cathedral is across from the well site, while three kilometres north is Kincorra, the large earthen ringfort of Brian Boroimhe.
 In nearby Lough Derg are the remains of the old monastic settlement of Saint Caimín.

 At the well site is an old, sculpted figure of a Sheela-na-Gig, possibly dating to the 12th or 13th century.
 Sheela-na-Gigs are female figures, nude but often emaciated, with their genitalia exposed.
 No satisfactory explanation has yet been made for their role.